On leave 2022-2023

 Beckert is co-chair of the Program on the Study of Capitalism at Harvard University , and co-chair of the Weatherhead Initiative on Global History (WIGH).
 Beyond Harvard, he co-chairs an international study group on global history, is co-editor of a series of books at Princeton University Press on “America in the World,” and has co-organized a series of conferences on the history of capitalism.
 He is a 2011 Guggenheim Fellow.
 He also directs the Harvard College Europe Program.

-- Empire of Cotton: A Global History (New York: Alfred A. Knopf, 2014) (forthcoming also in Japanese, Chinese, Korean, Turkish, Russian, Italian, German and Spanish)
+- Empire of Cotton: A Global History (New York: Alfred A. Knopf, 2014) (Also published in Japanese, Chinese, Korean, Turkish, Russian, Italian, Greek, German and Spanish)

 - The Monied Metropolis: New York City and the Consolidation of the American Bourgeoisie Cambridge University Press (2001; paperback 2003)